Real1CM/Real1CM/README.md

-- 👋 Hi, I’m @Real1CM
+- 👋 Hi, I’m Chenming Liang
-- 📫 You can contact with me on my mail: liangchenmingg3er@Gmail.com
+- 📫 You can contact with me on my mail: liangchenmingg3er@Gmail.com or 202408120021142@ctgu.edu.cn

 <!---
 Real1CM/Real1CM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.